Omniverse-Web3-Labs/Introduction/docs/Deployment.md

 }
 ```

-After setting the collection metadata, and `Network -> NFT -> My NFTs` will display the owned NFTs.
+After setting the collection metadata, `Network -> NFT -> My NFTs` will display the owned NFTs.

 #### Set the metadata for an item